 About Batch 4 of Laws Centennial Straight Wheat Whiskey

 We have been making wheat whiskeys since early 2013.
 In our experience, age matters for wheat-heavy whiskeys.
 Even “wheaters” or bourbons with a high proportion of wheat in the mash bill take longer to develop than whiskeys with high rye mash bills.
-This is one of the reasons we decided to make this release in the Bottled in Bond format and to age the whiskey 5 years.
-Centennial Wheat, while softer and nuanced in nature than its hard winter wheat cousins, is still a robust and bold grain.
+This is one of the reasons we decided to release this in the Bottled in Bond format and to age the whiskey 5 years.
+Centennial Wheat, while softer and more nuanced than its hard winter wheat cousins, is still a robust and bold grain.
 We find that the additional time in barrel allows for the grain’s signature complexity to develop and mellow into something quite pleasant.
 The sweetness of the grain evolves into a bouquet of fruit and fruit-like aromas, including apple orchards, orange blossoms, and wild strawberry.
-It also has a bright and earthy minerality originating from the soil of the San Luis Valley, true Colorado high country terroir.
+It also has a bright and earthy minerality originating from the soil of the San Luis Valley – true Colorado high country terroir.

 - Batch code: 4

 - Class & Type: Straight Wheat Whisky

 - Bottled in Bond: Yes

 - Mash bill: 100% Centennial Wheat, 50% raw and 50% malted

 - Fill date: 11/4/2016 for the youngest barrel in the batch

 - Total maturation time: 5 years and 5 months on average

 - Total bottles yielded: 4,983